Digital Transformation in Banking & Finance

-To put it briefly, digital transformation introduces technology to the business processes and services of a financial institution.
+But what is digital banking itself?
+To put it briefly, the transformation introduces technology to the business processes and services of a financial institution, allowing them to deliver all their operations online.
 The common types of digital banking include:

 - Account checking and management